marklogic-community/data-hub-central-community/DEVELOPING.md

 `gradlew runui`

 #### Running End to End UI Tests
-Open a terminal in the top level envision directory.
+Open a terminal in the top-level envision directory.

 `gradlew testUi`